 - The prizes or rewards on offer, in conjunction with the RTP for any game you play as part of the promotion, may reduce the house edge and ultimately this means that your money goes a bit further if you do your play when there’s a promotion on.
 In the case of slot promotions they can even eliminate the house edge; most slot games have RTP in the high nineties so collecting a few free spins in a stake and get can be enough to push the theoretical RTP up to or even slightly over 100%.

 I said “may” reduce the house edge because sometimes it works the other way when the promotion involves a fixed jackpot or tangible prize which doesn’t change when the numbers of participants goes up.
 Imagine a bingo game with a £1000 holiday voucher as the full house prize; that prize is going to remain the same whether 100, 1000 or 10,000 players buy tickets and the more tickets they sell, the worse the overall RTP gets.
 If you are amongst the first to buy tickets you can’t possibly know what sort of value for money you are going to end up getting.
 Sliding jackpots can end up being even worse value for money because people tend to look at the headline prize rather than the minimum guarantee when deciding whether to buy tickets.

-In 2021, bingo sites have to be quite a bit more careful than they used to be about the promotions that they run:
+In 2023, bingo sites have to be MUCH more careful than they used to be about the promotions that they run:

 A few years ago, though, it was like the Wild West and there were some truly dreadful rip-offs masquerading as bingo promotions.
 Here are a few of the worst offenders…